 More Underwater Treasures

 Our next visit takes us to Brohard Beach area on another day at an earlier time to begin our hunt for shark teeth.
 Hunting for sea treasures is one of the most enjoyable activities one can do at the beach!
 And the best part, is that it costs nothing!
-Great fun for families and all people alike!
+It is such great fun for families and all people alike of any age!

 There is no better way to enjoy both science and fun than the thrill of finding earth’s treasures in the Gulf of Mexico!
 And to top it off, doing it at one of the best beaches to find shark teeth at Caspersen Beach.
 It is known as this; Venice, Florida: “The shark tooth capital of the world” and there are plenty to find.
 Hunting for shark teeth is an absolute fun adventure for anyone!
 Enjoy part of your day combing the beach, then top it off with a sunset dinner at the pier, and then take a stroll through the charming city of Venice!